chud-lori/ngehe/README.md

 # ngehe

-Web pentest CLI for authorized assessments, HTB boxes, and CTFs. ngehe discovers a target's attack surface and tests for the OWASP API/Web Top 10 from one binary.
+Pentest CLI for authorized assessments, HTB boxes, and CTFs. ngehe discovers a target's attack surface — web + non-HTTP services — and tests for the OWASP Top 10 plus common HTB attack vectors (SSH, FTP, SMB, LDAP/AD, Kerberos, default credentials) from a single binary.

-The name (Indonesian for *twin*) reflects the original use case — replay a real user's request as a twin user to find broken access control.
-That detector is still here, alongside the larger detector library ngehe has grown.

 Status: alpha.
 Useful in real engagements, not yet a finished product.